 Consistent with the philosophy of collaborative contracting, the process of selecting construction subcontractors is performed by the managing contractor in close consultation with the owner.
 Again, the owner exercises significant control over the decision through its right to finally approve a nominated candidate; this procedure is identical to that used in the selection of a design contractor.

-The final stage of the project in which the managing contractor is involved is the commissioning phase, during which contractor coordinates the handover of the project and ensures any defects that become apparent during the defects liability period are rectified.
+The final stage of the project in which the managing contractor is involved is the commissioning phase, during which the contractor coordinates the handover of the project and ensures any defects that have become apparent during the defects liability period are rectified.